 This may sound like it’s an obvious tip, but it is something homebuyers get caught up on every day, so we need to look at it.
 We dive even deeper into it in our First Home Buyers Guide for Brisbane.

-How much deposit you need, and when you need to pay this deposit?
+How much deposit you need to buy a house, and when do you need to pay this deposit?

 When I talk about deposits I am talking about how much you are putting towards owning your home upfront (with your lender loaning you the rest – this is your mortgage!)